ArtMartinez66/2020FALL_GAME2338/reviewone.md

 # Game Review for Borderlands 3

 ## Details
+Bordelands 3 is a is an action role-playing first person shooter developed by Gearbox and published by 2K Games.
 ### Game Title

 The name of the game, subtitle, and the URL or information on how to find